 Teachers monitor progress continually and adjust their teaching accordingly.
-Although much of the learning covered is practical and children keep a portfolio of evidence through saved work on the school’s server and on ‘Seesaw’, it should be remembered that Computing is not always about using a computer or digital device and may involve written work, note taking or diagrammatic representation.
+Although much of the learning covered is practical and children keep a portfolio of evidence through a class 'floor book', saved work on the school’s server and on ‘Seesaw’, it should be remembered that Computing is not always about using a computer or digital device and may involve written work, note taking or diagrammatic representation.
 Assessment through questioning, presenting and verbal discussion is an area that the school works hard to promote and enhance.
 For example, in Year 4, the pupils create their own PowerPoint presentations and then read them out to the class, explaining how they created features such as titles, transitions and links.

 Computing knowledge and skills as outlined in the curriculum are assessed termly.
 For coding, Code.org is used to assess pupils’ attainment and progress and is available for viewing by the Headteacher and subject leaders.
 In this way, we have a clear picture of children’s progress and achievement in Computing right across the school.
 In Foundation stage, learning is initiated from the child’s own knowledge and assessment of children’s knowledge is measured through the steps made in the EYFS profile and is evidenced in the children’s learning journals.

 Samples of work is also stored on the ‘Seesaw’ app where it can be easily accessible to parents ensuring that they are aware of their child’s achievements.